The Software-Defined Vehicle on Display: CES 2023 HighlightsJanuary 31, 2023

 CRO - Chief Revenue and Investor Relations Officer

-The importance of OEMs and tech companies working together continues to grow as more technologically-advanced cars are hitting the road.
-Mercedes has gained approval for Level 3 autonomy in the state of Nevada and other OEMs are not far behind, working with tech companies to bring these autonomous driving systems to life.
+The importance of OEMs and tech companies working together continues to grow as more technologically advanced cars hit the road.
+Mercedes has gained approval for Level 3 autonomy in the state of Nevada, and other OEMs are not far behind, working with tech companies to bring these autonomous driving systems to life.

 The following is a brief review of the most exciting new partnerships and vehicle innovations presented at CES 2023.

 PartnershipsLong-standing legacy automaker companies are partnering with innovative, agile tech companies to produce astounding results.
 Some of the key collaborations unveiled at CES include: